 It might have been in her early childhood she saw the shine of a ring.

 Ms. Brazon reports having heard what the medics were thinking.
 Ability to read medical minds would be useful, to medical students as well as translators of medical texts.

-To form a memory, the brain needs to integrate the neural work at the time.
-If there is physical trauma and makes it difficult, the brain may involve all secondary or gnostic sensory areas, and make an association rather than a memory.
-The temporal reference for associations is extended, in most people.
+To form a memory, the brain needs to integrate neural work in real time.
+If there is physical trauma and makes it difficult, the brain may involve secondary or gnostic areas, to make an association rather than a memory.
+The time envelope for associations is broader than for memories, in most people.

-Ms. Brazon does not say she felt of heard her head being shaven.
-She says she saw it, as the human cortical priority for eyesight would favor: with the shine of the ring.
+Vicky Brazon does not say she felt of heard her head being shaven.
+She says she saw it, as the human cortical priority for eyesight would favor, and with the shine of the ring.

 Some persons say they “understood everything”, during the near-death experience.
 We may enjoy this brief video on Greek gardens, before we ponder on the enduring problem of finiteness in human perception.

 We people can use words and phrases as “never ending” or “everlasting”, but there is no way actually to visualize a space that would not end anywhere.